Understanding Pet Vaccinations

 Community contributed by Brenda K Smith DVM, Molokai Humane Society

 Vaccinations play a crucial role in keeping your pet safe and healthy by teaching the immune system to defend itself against diseases it may encounter.
 Vaccinations contain a harmless form of the virus or bacteria which causes that particular disease.
 The vaccination works by stimulating the pet’s natural defense mechanisms to set up a protective screen against the disease.
 This protective response is remembered and triggered whenever the animal encounters the disease.

 Newborn puppies and kittens receive some immunity or protection against disease from their mother’s milk during the first few days of their lives.
 The mother can only pass on the immunity that she herself has, and her ability to do this depends on whether or not she has been properly vaccinated.
 This protection is only temporary and it declines in the first few weeks of life.

 At the same time the maternal antibodies are starting to decrease, the immune system of the puppy or kitten is starting to become effective.
-It is also during this time that we start to vaccinate pets, in order to let their developing immune system start to produce antibodies to disease.
+It is also during this time that we start to vaccinate pets with the help of a veterinarian or a dog care specialist, in order to let their developing immune system start to produce antibodies to disease.

 As the saying goes, an ounce of prevention is worth a pound of cure.
-Most veterinary vaccinations are relatively inexpensive, and are substantially less expensive than the cost of treatment for the diseases they protect against.
+Most vaccinations at the veterinary clinic are relatively inexpensive, and are substantially less expensive than the cost of treatment for the diseases they protect against.
 Many dangerous diseases seen in dogs and cats are completely preventable with the right vaccinations.

 The Molokai Humane Society offers dog vaccinations for $10 each and cat vaccinations for $20 each.
 Please call the Molokai Humane Society at 558-0000 for more information.
 The Molokai Humane Society is open Monday through Thursday 8 a.m. to 1 p.m. with extended hours when we have a vet on island.